serverless/serverless/docs/providers/openwhisk/guide/credentials.md

 Download and install the correct binary into a location in your [shell path](http://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).

 ## Using Account Credentials

-You can configure the Serverless Framework to use your OpenWhisk credentials in two ways:
+You can configure the Serverless Framework to use your OpenWhisk credentials in a few ways:

+#### IBM Cloud Functions

+Provided you have logged into the IBM Cloud CLI, authenticated credentials will be already stored in the `~/.wskprops` file.
+If this file is available, the provider plugin will automatically read those credentials and you don't need to do anything else!

-#### Quick Setup
+#### Environment Variables Setup

-As a quick setup to get started you can export them as environment variables so they would be accessible to Serverless Framework:
+Access credentials can be provided as environment variables.

 ```bash
 # mandatory parameters